How to Find Attraction Discounts

 Use traveler reviews from TripAdvisor, Google or Yelp to determine which attractions are actually worth the price of admission.
 A quick scan of reviews will tell you whether visitors feel like the event or attraction is good value or not.

-Keep these attractions in mind when booking accommodation as sometimes hotels will offer package deals including local attractions.
+Keep these attractions in mind when booking accommodation as sometimes hotels will offer package deals including free attractions or attraction discounts.